-The School Board agrees to defend, save harmless and indemnify the employee from any demands, claims, suits, actions or other proceedings which may be brought against him/her and which arise from the proper performance of his/her duties and for any cost, loss, damage and liability arising therefrom, including all legal fees and disbursements incurred in connection therewith.
-This covenant does not apply in respect of any criminal acts committed by the employee or in respect of any civil negligence on the part of the employee occurring outside the course and scope of his/her appointment.
+The School Board agrees to defend, save harmless and indemnify the employee from any demands, claims, suits, actions or other proceedings which may be brought against them and which arise from the proper performance of their duties and for any cost, loss, damage and liability arising therefrom, including all legal fees and disbursements incurred in connection therewith.
+This covenant does not apply in respect of any criminal acts committed by the employee or in respect of any civil negligence on the part of the employee occurring outside the course and scope of their appointment.